-The last stop of our NW mountain tour was Sapa, Vietnam.
-Sapa is an idyllic little mountain district which features hundreds of miles of trekking trails that are a popular feature on the Sapa Vietnam tours.
-Sapa is also the name of the township which is the capital of the district.
-We were here to visit the township and then embark on a Sapa Vietnam trekking adventure.
+The last leg of our NW mountain tour was an awesome two day Sapa, Vietnam trekking adventure.
+Sapa, Vietnam is an idyllic little mountain district which features hundreds of miles of trekking trails that are a popular feature on the northwest mountain tours.

+The best way to get to Sapa from Hanoi is by train.
+At least that is the most common method of transportation through the NW mountains.
 However, we were looking for a more enriching and personal experience.
 Therefore, we selected the complete package (with guide and driver) and elected to go on a one week NW mountain tour and visit several villages.
-The tour would end in Sapa and we would then return to Hanoi via the train.

-Many Black Hmong can be found on the streets of Sapa.
+Our Sapa hotel was conveniently located in town and we took a stroll to the local farmers market.
+We encountered many Black Hmong on the streets of Sapa.
 They come into town during the day to peddle to the tourists and return to the countryside in the evening.

 While touring by motorbike outside the city limits, we encountered a lot of the Red Dao ethnic group.
 They were also very interested in selling us their jewelry.

-Our guide was of Hmong descent although she dd not dress traditionally.
+Our guide was of Hmong descent although she did not dress traditionally.
 She spoke excellent English and she had two kids with her husband.
-Her husband was not Hmong, but instead was of Dao ethnicity.
-I am so frustrated because I don’t recall her name other than that it is was only a single syllable.
-She is on the left in the photo below as we are perched on the edge of the valley at the outset of our Sapa Vietnam trekking adventure.
+Additionally, her husband was not Hmong, but instead was of Dao ethnicity.
+I am so frustrated because I don’t recall our guide’s name, other than that it had only a single syllable.

 We had plenty of company along the way as there were lots of Black Hmong villagers making their way to and from the Sapa township.